Hardy English Walnut (Juglans regia) Seedling - Bare root - Spring Ship

 Our regionally adapted English walnut seedlings worthy of your yard or orchard.

 You too can grow healthy tasty "English" walnuts.
 We commonly called them "English" walnuts and they are sometimes call "Persian" walnuts (Juglans regia).
 Nurseries have been selling them for all most 80 years regionally.

 In our search for regionally adapted English walnut trees we started out 25 years ago by planting over 600 trees.
 After 25 years we have only six trees left from the original plantings and one we feel is worth propagating.
 In parallel have been on the hunt for regionally adapted selections.
 We believe we have found another tree worthy of propagating.

-We ship Mid-October to Mid-November dormant and bare root.
+We ship mid-April to early June dormant and bare root.